betadv/way-to-cross/README.md

 # Way to Cross

 ![Way to Cross Banner](https://img.itch.zone/aW1nLzE1NjEyNjcucG5n/original/tEqTvd.png)
-*A challenging game of strategy and precision!*
+*A simple game to find the right path and win!*

 ## 📖 About the Game
-**Way to Cross** is an exciting and skill-based game that challenges players to navigate a series of obstacles and hazards to reach the goal.
-Your reflexes and planning will be put to the test in this engaging and rewarding experience.
+**Way to Cross** is a simple game created as a way to challenge myself and see how quickly I can learn to use the Unity Game Engine, made for a game jam.

 ## 🎮 Features
 ✅ Simple gameplay yet difficult with its increasing difficulty